Silverthorne Attorneys Can Help.

-If you’re a bicyclist, it’s important to be aware of general laws which apply to you in order to prevent bicycle accidents and to avoid tickets.
-States have different laws with regards to bicycles and bicycle safety, but there are some general rules you should know.
+If you’re a bicyclist, it’s important to be aware of the laws that apply to you in order to prevent bicycle accidents.
+States have different laws in regards to bicycles and bicycle safety, but there are some general rules you should know.

 - Bicycles are considered vehicles for traffic law purposes.
 This means you should ride on the right side of the road, not the left, and stay off the sidewalk.
 This also means that you’re subject to DWI laws; in California this is addressed in Cal Veh.
 Code Ann.
 Section 21200 and 21200.5.